 You see the stock images you used on other people’s websites and blogs.
 Yikes!

 Slide 6 – Visuals Impede Your Website Load Speed

-After adding photos you find web pages are taking a long time to load in a web browser.
+After adding photos, web pages are taking a long time to load in a web browser.

-Slide 7 – These Problems Can be Prevented
+Slide 7 – You Can Prevent These Problems From Happening

 I’m going to share techniques that will help you avoid these issues.

 Slide 8 – Good Visuals Reinforce Your Message

 Choose images that are related to the stories and messages you publish.
 By posting a mouth-watering photo of pound cake, food blogger Chef Dennis entices folks to read his article.